Catholicism and the Arts

 Madonna della Strada Chapel, LSC

 Premiere of Kyrie and Gloria of Missa Laudato Si’ (Dongryul Lee, composer) paired with Sarah Kirkland Snider's Mass for the Endangered.
-Excerpts from the Pope Francis’ 2015 encyclical, Laudato Si’, will be read between each of the movements.
+Excerpts from the Pope Francis’ 2015 encyclical, Laudato Si’, were read between each of the movements.
 This landmark concert will be performed by Ignatian Voices, University Chorale, and University Singers– with guest musicians from The EcoVoice Project.
-This event is led by Professor Kirsten Hedegaard and supported by Loyola’s Department of Fine and Performing Arts and the Hank Center.
+This event was led by Professor Kirsten Hedegaard and supported by Loyola’s Department of Fine and Performing Arts and the Hank Center.

 • Mary Lou Williams Lecture and Gala Performance featuring Deanna Witkowski